collinfeight5/Behavioral-Cloning-Autonomous-Driving/README.md

 The model contains dropout layers in order to reduce overfitting.
 Along with this, I also only considered a select amount of data that had a steering angle of 0.
 This also seemed to help prevent overfitting and improved the models preformance.

-The model was trained and validated on different data sets to ensure that the model was not overfitting.
+To get the best results, the model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-The model used an adam optimizer, so the learning rate was not tuned manually.
+I also used an adam optimizer, so the learning rate was not tuned manually.

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road and driving on both tracks to collect data.